-The primary purpose of the Audit Committee (the “Committee”) is to act on behalf of the Board of Directors (the “Board”) in fulfilling its responsibility to oversee management’s conduct of the Company’s financial reporting process and ensuring the integrity of the Company’s financial statements.
+The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) of Exelixis, Inc. (the “Company”) is to assist the Board in fulfilling its responsibility to oversee management’s conduct of the Company’s financial reporting process and ensuring the integrity of the Company’s financial statements.
 Committee members shall be independent and financially literate.
-Generally, the responsibility of the Committee includes:

-The Committee shall comprise not less than three members of the Board.
-Each member of the Committee shall meet the requirements of the listing standards of the Nasdaq Stock Market and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission (“SEC”) applicable to Committee members as in effect from time to time.
+The Committee shall consist of at least three (3) members of the Board.
+Each member of the Committee shall meet the requirements of the listing standards of the Nasdaq Stock Market (“Nasdaq”) and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Securities and Exchange Commission (“SEC”) applicable to audit committee members, as in effect from time to time.
 Accordingly, all of the members will be directors who:

 - have no relationship to the Company that may interfere with the exercise of their independence from management and the Company and satisfy the independence requirements of Rule 5605(a)(2) of the listing standards of the Nasdaq Stock Market and Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended, and the rules and regulations of the Nasdaq Stock Market and SEC applicable to Committee members as in effect from time to time; and

-Key Responsibilities The Committee shall oversee the Company’s financial reporting process on behalf of the Board and shall have direct responsibility for the appointment, compensation, retention and oversight of the work of the auditors, who shall report directly and be accountable to the Committee.
-The Committee’s job is one of oversight and it recognizes that the Company’s management is responsible for preparing the Company’s financial statements and that the outside auditors are responsible for auditing those financial statements.
-Accordingly, the Committee is responsible for the review and resolution of any disagreements the outside auditors may have with the Company’s management.
+While the Committee has the responsibilities and powers provided in this Charter, it is not the duty of the Committee to plan or conduct audits, or to determine that the Company’s financial statements are complete and accurate and are in accordance with generally accepted accounting principles (“GAAP”).
+Management remains responsible for the preparation, presentation and integrity of the Company’s financial statements and for the appropriateness of the accounting principles and reporting policies that are used by the Company.
+The independent auditors are responsible for auditing the Company’s financial statements and for reviewing the Company’s unaudited interim financial statements.
+Rather, the Committee’s role is to oversee the Company’s financial reporting process on behalf of the Board and, including direct responsibility for the appointment, compensation, retention and oversight of the work of the auditors, who shall report directly and be accountable to the Committee.
 The Committee recognizes that Company management, as well as the outside auditors, have more time, knowledge and more detailed information about the Company than do Committee members; consequently, in carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company’s financial statements or any professional certification as to the outside auditor’s work.

-- The Committee shall evaluate the performance of the auditors, assess their qualifications and determine whether to retain or to terminate the existing auditors or to appoint and engage new auditors for the ensuing year.
+- Evaluate the performance of the auditors, assess their qualifications and determine whether to retain or to terminate the existing auditors or to appoint and engage new auditors for the ensuing year.
 The Committee shall have the ultimate authority and responsibility to appoint and remove, compensate and review the performance of the independent auditors.

-- The Committee shall meet and review with the outside auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the outside auditors with management, and the treatment preferred by the outside auditors.
+- Meet and review with the outside auditors all critical accounting policies and practices of the Company, alternative treatments of financial information within GAAP that have been discussed by the outside auditors with management, and the treatment preferred by the outside auditors.

-- The Committee shall prepare the report of the Committee required by the rules of the SEC to be included in the Company’s annual proxy statement.
+- Prepare the report of the Committee required by the rules of the SEC to be included in the Company’s annual proxy statement.

-- As a whole, or through the Committee chair, the Committee shall meet and review with management and the outside auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by AS No. 1301; this review will occur prior to the Company’s filing of the Quarterly Reports on Form 10-Q.
+- Meet and review with management and the outside auditors the Company’s interim financial results and the unaudited interim financial statements to be included in quarterly filings with the SEC and the matters required to be discussed by AS No. 1301; this review may be conducted by the full Committee or the Chair of the Committee, and shall occur prior to the filing of the Company’s Quarterly Reports on Form 10-Q.

-- The Committee shall review and discuss any earnings press releases, as well as any financial information and earnings guidance provided to analysts and rating agencies.
+- Review and discuss any earnings press releases, as well as any financial information and earnings guidance provided to analysts and rating agencies.

 - receive from the outside auditors a formal written statement delineating all relationships between the auditor and the Company consistent with applicable requirements of the Public Company Accounting Oversight Board (United States);